erroronline1/caro/readme.md

 > O.Auth_19 Sensitive data MUST NOT be embedded in any authentication token.

-* Login tokens only include a generated partially random hash.
+* Login credentials only include a generated partially random hash and a random integer.

 > O.Auth_20 Any authentication token MUST contain only the expected fields.

-* Login tokens consist of a 64 byte string only.
+* Login credentials consist of a 64 byte string and minimum 5 digit integer only.
 PHPSESSID-cookies are default.

 > O.Auth_21 Authentication token MUST be signed using an appropriate procedure (see [TR02102-1]).
 The backend system MUST check the authentication token’s signature.
 The type of signature MUST NOT be none and the backend system MUST reject requests using invalid or expired authentication token.